sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

-A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease.
+A genome-wide association study (GWAS) is a type of study that uses genomic data to identify genetic variations that are associated with a particular trait or disease (Marees et al,2018).
 It involves genotyping a large number of single nucleotide polymorphisms (SNPs) across the entire genome of many individuals and comparing the frequency of these SNPs in individuals with the trait or disease of interest compared to those without the trait or disease.
 The goal of a GWAS is to identify specific genetic loci that are associated with the trait or disease, which can provide insight into the underlying biological mechanisms and potentially lead to the development of new diagnostic tools and treatments.

 GWAS has been used to identify genetic risk factors for a wide range of complex diseases and traits, including cardiovascular disease, type 2